 4.2 Staff must deal with any concern or follow up of a disclosure or suspicion that a child is being abused and this must be done immediately.
 Initial enquiries are often dealt with locally via the school or Local Coordinator with later decisions and communications being made centrally at Head Office.

 4.3 As equally important as following up suspected child abuse information immediately, as you are the person the child has chosen to trust and disclose the problem to, you must remain in touch with them on any feedback or follow up that is needed.
-Any problem you report, however, minor, will be discussed by Lana Foster and James Foster and/or Jenny Rumble, in consultation if necessary with Safeguarding Associates For Excellence (SAFE), Children’s Services, MASH or other external agency as appropriate.
+Any problem you report, however, minor, will be discussed by Jenny Rumble and Lana Foster, in consultation if necessary with Children’s Services, MASH or other external agency as appropriate.

-A Bright World Guardianships student discloses something to a Local Coordinator or a Head Office staff member:
+A Bright World Guardianshipsv student discloses something to a Local Coordinator or a Head Office staff member

 • Reassure the child and listen carefully – it is important that they know you believe them